 The TuBerculosis Vaccine Initiative (TBVI) is a Research and Innovation partnership that works to discover and develop new, safe and effective TB vaccines that are accessible and affordable for all people.

 A non-profit foundation, TBVI creates an enabling environment for TB vaccine research and innovation (R&I) and product development.
-TBVI and its R&D partners develop and move the most promising TB vaccine and biomarker candidates through the pipeline.
+TBVI supports R&D partners to develop and move the most promising TB vaccine and biomarker candidates through the pipeline.
 To continue to innovate and diversify the pipeline and TB vaccine platforms, TBVI supports collaborative research and innovation by its R&D partners.
 TBVI adds value through providing services of technical advice for product development; project identification, development and management; and resource mobilisation.
 TBVI works through the Global TB Vaccine Partnership (GTBVP) with global stakeholders to strengthen Global and European cooperation and coordination and identify and address gaps to move the field forward.

 To make decisions to select/down select vaccine candidates in an objective and transparent manner and to use the available financial resources effectively, TBVI assesses and manages its portfolio based on criteria in its TB Vaccine Development Pathway tool.
 It seeks to align its R&I activities with other global efforts, in particular with Global partners in the Global TB Vaccine Partnership (GTBVP).

 TBVI does not have its own commercial interests.
 Ownership of vaccine candidates and biomarkers, and any intellectual property rights remain with researchers and vaccine developers.
 This enables TBVI to be a neutral and honest broker among its R&D partners, global stakeholders and funders.

 Access and affordability of TB vaccines is a statutory objective of TBVI and is a commitment that is part of each project grant agreement supported by TBVI.